 What are the biggest obstacles for a young person who wants to start in Bangladesh?

 The problem is cultural.
-The mindset of our society is leaned against business.
-Social acceptance for young entrepreneurs is very poor.
+The mindset of our society leans against business.
+Social acceptance for young entrepreneurs is poor.
 Our society doesn't consider entrepreneurship as something socially valuable.
-Where families appreciate their sons to take a job even prohibit them to start a business or something new.
+Families encourage their sons to take a job and even prohibit them from starting a business or something new.

-If a young person comes to you and ask for advice on starting what would you tell him?
+If a young person comes to you and asks for advice on starting what would you tell him?

-I will tell few things that worked for me:
+I will tell you a few things that worked for me: